linjinhsien/OOP-practice1/ADO.NET/SQL.md

 # 50 SQL

+## Entity-Relationship Diagram (ERD): An ERD is a structural diagram that illustrates the relationships between entities (tables) in a database.
+It helps in designing and understanding the database schema, identifying primary keys, foreign keys, and relationships between tables.
+ERDs are particularly useful during the database design phase and for documenting existing databases.
+## Data Flow Diagram (DFD): A DFD is a graphical representation of the flow of data in a system, showing the processes, external entities, and the data flows between them.
+While not specific to SQL, DFDs can be helpful in understanding the overall data flow and how different components interact with the database.
+## Database Schema Diagram: This diagram visually represents the structure of a database, including tables, columns, data types, primary keys, foreign keys, and relationships.
+It provides a clear overview of the database schema and can be useful for documentation and understanding the database design.
+## Query Plan Diagram: A query plan diagram illustrates the execution plan chosen by the database management system (DBMS) to execute a specific SQL query.
+It can help in understanding how the DBMS processes a query, identifying potential performance bottlenecks, and optimizing queries.
+## Database Architecture Diagram: This diagram depicts the overall architecture of a database system, including the various components such as client applications, connection pooling, load balancing, replication, and storage layers.
+It can be useful for understanding the high-level design and infrastructure of a database system.
+## Database Cluster Diagram: For clustered or distributed database systems, a cluster diagram can represent the nodes, instances, and replication or sharding strategies employed in the database architecture.
+## Database Backup and Recovery Diagram: This diagram illustrates the backup and recovery processes, including the different backup types (full, differential, transaction log), backup schedules, and restoration procedures.
+It can be helpful for documenting and understanding backup and disaster recovery strategies.

 ## In the CTE Usage section, I’ve added two tasks:

 ## DEFINE CTE: This represents the creation of the CTE using the WITH clause.